-Unable to screen asynchronous URL requests, including YouTube, Facebook, Twitter
+Unable to screen asynchronous URL requests, including YouTube, Facebook, Twitter [UIWebView only]

 Frameworks that support these types of requests include Angular and React.
 YouTube, Facebook, Twitter, and an increasing number of large web-based applications use this type of request as it allows the application to show new content without requiring a full page load.

 In most cases, it was still possible to block these domains completely using the app's Allowed and/or Restricted Domains list (as the initial request is associated with a page load request), but it was not possible to limit visitors to a specific page or set of pages on that domain (as subsequent requests on that domain do not have their own page load requests).